Key messages and what to do with them

 Keep it brief, simple and clear.

-You probably don’t want more than five statements as your key messages of you might choose ot organise them into your vision, mission and vlaue (VMV) statements.
+You probably don’t want more than five statements as your key messages of you might choose to organise them into your vision, mission and vlaue (VMV) statements.

 Then what do you do?